tale/dotfiles/README.md

 While these are mostly for me you may find them useful<br>
 Just download the `configure` folder and run `bootstrap.sh`<br>
 The following dotfiles are here:
-- Zsh + Zinit Configuration
+- Zsh plugins without a manager
 - Pure Theme by Sindresorhus
 - Launchd Tasks
 	- Cleanup task to remove daily files